 Secondary mathematics trainees may also receive two additional early-career payments of £5,000 (£7,500 if teaching in specified areas of England) in their third and fifth year of teaching, if they have taught in a state-funded school in England since completing their teacher training course.
 These amounts are after tax.

 Further details from the Get into Teaching website.

 You can also, if eligible, apply for a maintenance loan and tuition fee loan from Student Finance.
 The funding package is the same one as offered to Undergraduate students so please go to the funding for undergraduate students page for more information.

-Students may also be eligible to apply to The Student Hardship Fund and Childcare Support Scheme.
+Students may also be eligible to apply to the University Support Funds.

 PGCE students may be eligible for the University's Core Bursary.
 Awards will be based on the household income from the assessment carried out by Student Finance for funding purposes.

 Further information on the University Guaranteed Bursaries.